 In theory, private student loans are used to fill the gap between available federal aid, and what students and families can afford to pay out-of-pocket for college costs.
 In practice, unfortunately, many borrowers take out these higher cost loans without first exhausting their federal student assistance options.
 Private student loans lack the more affordable, fixed rates, and flexible repayment options that federal loans have.
 Prospective borrowers should exhaust federal grant and loan options before considering a private student loan.

 Banks and other financial institutions make private student loans without any financial backing from the federal government.
 Some schools also have their own private loan products.
 Private loans are also called private-label or alternative loans.
 Because the government does not subsidize private student loans, the rates and terms are not regulated the way they are for federal loans, which makes private loans more risky and expensive.
+The Institute for College Access & Success issued this June 2016 fact sheet on private loans.

 Loan Rates, Fees, and Limits